 ‘Stay alive or die trying’

-The Furies is a 2019 Australian horror feature film written and directed by Tony D’Aquino.
+The Furies is a 2019 Australian science-fiction horror feature film written and directed by Tony D’Aquino.
 The movie stars Airlie Dodds, Linda Ngo, Taylor Ferguson and Ebony Vagulans.

 Rebellious high school students Kayla and her best friends Maddie are stalked and abducted by a sinister presence while out bombing their neighbourhood with graffiti.
 Waking up, in the woods, bound and disoriented in a claustrophobic coffin-like apparatus, Kayla’s first thought is of Maddie.